Buying real estate in Australia?

 Which neighborhoods have the highest house prices in Australia as of 2026?

-As of early 2026, the three neighborhoods with the highest house prices in Australia are Point Piper, Bellevue Hill, and Vaucluse in Sydney's eastern suburbs, along with Toorak in Melbourne, where median house prices regularly exceed A$5 million.
+As of early 2026, the three most expensive neighborhoods for houses in Australia are Point Piper, Bellevue Hill, and Vaucluse in Sydney's eastern suburbs, where median house prices can exceed A$5 million and trophy homes regularly sell for A$20 million or more.

 How much do houses cost near the city center in Australia as of 2026?